maribraga/pieridae_hostrep/2-Pieridae_histories.md

 `dispRity` and now the tree is not plotted correctly when we set ladderize = FALSE.
 Also, the networks have been edited outside R for the figure in the paper.
-In any case, the information contained in the figure is the same. \#\#\#\# Other plots in Figure 2
+In any case, the information contained in the figure is the same.

+#### Other plots in Figure 2

-Now that we have found the modules for the extant network, we can produce other plots to combine with extant butterfly tree and ancestral states at nodes
+Now that we have found the modules for the extant network, we can produce other plots to combine with the extant butterfly tree and ancestral states at nodes

 ``` r
 edge_list <- get.data.frame(list_wtgraphs50[[9]], what = "edges") %>%